wuxxin/machine-bootstrap/README.md

 # # if set http_proxy will be used to install system
 # http_proxy="http://192.168.122.1:8123" # default ""

-# distrib_id="manjaro" # default "ubuntu", can be one of "ubuntu,debian,nixos,manjaro"
+# distrib_id="manjaro" # default "ubuntu", can be one of "ubuntu,debian,manjaro"
 # distrib_codename="impish" # default "focal" on ubuntu, "buster" on debian, else empty
-# distrib_branch="unstable" # default "stable" on manjaro, "19.09" on nixos, else empty
+# distrib_branch="unstable" # default "stable" on manjaro, else empty
 # distrib_profile="manjaro/kde" # default "manjaro/gnome" on manjaro, else empty

 # recovery_id="manjaro" # default "ubuntu", on manjaro "manjaro"